 Bruce et al. 2017.
-Preferences for medical marijuana over prescription medications among persons living with chronic conditions: Alternative, complimentary, and tapering uses.
-Journal of Complimentary Medicine [online ahead of print].
+Preferences for medical marijuana over prescription medications among persons living with chronic conditions: Alternative, complementary, and tapering uses.
+Journal of Complementary Medicine [online ahead of print].

 Storr et al. 2014.
 Cannabis use provides symptom relief in patients with inflammatory bowel disease but is associated with worse disease prognosis in patients with Crohn’s disease.
 Inflammatory Bowel Diseases 20: 472-480.